MakeSchool-Tutorials/Environment-Setup/P01-Computer-And-Environment-Setup/content.md

 1. A fully-functioning keyboard
 1. A fully-functioning screen

+If you don’t have a laptop with these specifications, please message questions@makeschool.com if you have any issues with your computer

 > [info]
 >
 > Why do we require your laptop to be from _Apple_?
 We have found that it is difficult to support the tools/languages we use in our fast-paced learning environment on a PC.
 Whether it's web, mobile, or data science, a Mac (OSX) environment is much easier to work with both for the students and the instructor, and also goes far to helping guarantee a students success by minimizing hardware issues.